TestingEquivalence/EquivalenceAD/README.md

 called  equivalence test.
 Three variants of the equivalence test are given:
 - asymptotic test, where the critical value is computed using the asymptotic approximation;
 - asymptotic test where the variance of the test statistic is estimated by bootstrap;
-- percentile-t bootstrap test, whre the critical value is computed by percentile-t bootstrap method.
+- percentile-t bootstrap test, where the critical value is computed by percentile-t bootstrap method.